 This One Communication Skill Will Improve All of Your Relationships

 Have you ever gotten triggered while in conversation?
 Whether with a colleague?
 A friend?
 Or your partner, perhaps?
-Of course you have!
-If you live life among other humans, it’s very likely that parts of you will trigger parts of them and vise versa.
+Of course you have.
+If you live life among other humans, it’s very likely that parts of you will trigger parts of them and visa versa.

-Many other situations, however, have gone exceedingly well because I have used this skill that I (with big thanks to Dick Schwartz, founder of Internal Family Systems Therapy) refer to as “Speaking For Rather Than From”.
+Many other situations, however, have gone exceedingly well because I have used this skill that I (with big thanks to Dick Schwartz, founder of Internal Family Systems Therapy or IFS) refer to as “Speaking For Rather Than From”.
 What this means, in a nutshell, is that when some part of you is triggered or activated while in conversation with another person, you:

 Recognize that a part of you (e.g., your angry part, your frustrated part, etc) has been triggered